Overnights in countryside – closer to the villagers and to the locals

 Afternoon drive to the village of Old-Russian Believers – Pocrovca village to listen a local teacher about the way of life of Orthodox Old-Russian Believers of that locality.

 The tour to the North will be finished by a dinner in Russian style in a local boarding house offering nice Russian cuisine and natural herbal tea from a real “samovar”.
-Overnight in the boarding house in Pocrovca village or similar.
+Overnight in Soroca.

 Day 3: Exploring enigmatic Nistru River: Saharna village, Lalova village, Tipova village (B/L/D)

-After breakfast in countryside check-out and drive southwards from Pocrovca to the village of Saharna to explore the area.
-Saharna village is famous for its rocky monastery, rich landscapes, and the curative spring that the Orthodox People believe to be healing,; river Saharna with its numerous cascades; the Grimidon Hill opening fantastic view on Saharna surroundings, hills and woods and having a footprint in a rock left by the Mother’s God as the legend says, as well as the traces of Gheto-Dacian civilization marked by an ancient monument on the top of one of the huge hills of Saharna locality.
+After breakfast drive to the village of Saharna to explore the area.
+Saharna village is famous for its rocky monastery, rich landscapes, and the curative spring that the Orthodox People believe to be healing; river Saharna with its numerous cascades; the Grimidon Hill opening fantastic view on Saharna surroundings, hills and woods and having a footprint in a rock left by the Mother’s God as the legend says, as well as the traces of Gheto-Dacian civilization marked by an ancient monument on the top of one of the huge hills of Saharna locality.

 Further drive to Lalova village lying on the river Nistru for lunch in traditional local guest-house offering delicious Moldavian cuisine.
 Lunch on the open terrace overlooking the rocks of the enigmatic Nistru River.
-Check-in the boarding house “Hanul lui Hanganu” for night in the village of Lalova.
+Check-in the local boarding house for night in the village of Lalova.

 Afternoon drive to Tipova village to explore the monastic complex Tipova carved in a rock with lots of caves, galleries, monk cells that served as a refuge for the monks and other people from frequent Tatars invasions.
 It’s considered to be the largest cave monastery in Europe opening a very beautiful view to the Nistru/Dniestr.
 The oldest cave dates back centuries XII.
 The locality is very ideal for walking, hiking, trekking and having a perfect rest.